-Kitchen cabinets are expensive, and it can be tough finding cheaper models that are still decent quality.
-While the search for inexpensive kitchen cabinets is hard, it’s not impossible—you can get the kitchen you want without breaking the bank.
+Kitchen cabinets, are expensive, and it can be tough finding cheaper models that are still decent quality.
+While the search for inexpensive kitchen cabinets (as well as garage cabinets) is hard, it’s not impossible—you can get the kitchen you want without breaking the bank.
 The kitchen cabinets you choose will depend on where you buy them, their material, and the cabinetry category.

 Cabinets made of MDF, particleboard, or other synthetic materials will be much more affordable than cabinets made of solid wood, but the quality can drop off quickly.
 You’ll need to research extensively into the exact cabinet you want.
 Material quality will determine your cabinets’ longevity and durability, though, so this is one area you do not want to skimp on in the remodeling process.

 Pre-Made Cabinetry vs. Custom